-- 3. I shall perform my duties as a Director honestly, in good faith and in the best interest of the Co-op rather than in my personal interest. - 4.
-I shall use the care, diligence and skill of a reasonably prudent person in performing my duties as a Director. - 5.
-I shall sign and comply with the Co-op's Confidentiality and Conflict of Interest Agreement and all legal and contractual requirements about confidentiality, privacy and conflict of interest. - 6.
-I shall always give the Board any information requested by the Board.
+- I agree that any Director can participate in a Board meeting by conference telephone or other communication equipment where all the Directors are able to hear each other.
+I agree to accommodate as best I can the accessibility needs of Directors with respect to meetings and communications. - 2.
+CROSS OUT ONE: - (a) I shall accept notices to Directors by electronic mail. - b) I shall NOT accept notices to Directors by electronic mail. - DUTIÈS OF A DIRECTOR - 3.
+I shall perform my duties as a Director honestly, in good faith and in the best interest of the Co-op rather than in my personal interest. - 4.
+I shall use the care, diligence and skill of a reasonably prudent person in performing my duties as a Director. - I shall sign and comply with the Co-op's Confidentiality and Conflict of Interest Agreement and all legal and contractual requirements about confidentiality, privacy and conflict of interest. - I shall always give the Board any information requested by the Board.
 I shall return confidential papers to the Co-op when requested.
 When I am no longer on the Board, I shall return all Board business documents and property to the Co-op. - 7.
 I shall attend all Board and Members' meetings unless excused by the Board based on advance notice of absence. - 8.
 I shall prepare for Board meetings and act constructively at all Board meetings. - 9.
 I shall participate in all training programmes as decided by the Board.

-ACTING AS A BOARD

-- 10. I understand that the Board acts as a whole.
+ACTING AS A BOARD - I understand that the Board acts as a whole.
 If I disagree with something the Board is considering, I shall say so at a Board meeting.
-Once the Board has made a decision, I shall support that decision or remain silent. - 11.
-I understand that Directors can act only by a decision at a proper Board meeting.
+Once the Board has made a decision, I shall support that decision or remain silent. - I understand that Directors can act only by a decision at a proper Board meeting.
 Between meetings I have no authority unless the Board has given me authority to do something, such as to sign a document. - 12.
 I understand that even if the Board has given me responsibility for something, the final authority and responsibility stays with the Board. - 13.
 I understand that, if I am an Officer or a Member of a committee, my duties must be performed as directed by the Board and within any limits set by the Board.